ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 --------

-What logarithms don't allow you to do that partial derivatives and vector division do allow to actually talk about a partial derivative operation in isolation.
-For example, if $$N = 2^a 3^b$$, you can only talk about the ratio with respect to a single unit $$\log 2$$
+What logarithms don't allow that vector division and differential notations easily do is to talk about a _partial_ projection operation or a _partial_ derivative in isolation.
+For example, if $$N = 2^a 3^b$$, you can only talk about the "total" logarithm, the ratio with respect to a single unit $$\log 2$$

 $$\frac{\log N}{\log 2} = a \frac{\log 2}{\log 2} + b \frac{\log 3}{\log 2} = a + b \log_2 3$$